Pope in Japan says world must rethink reliance on nuke power

 During his first full day in Japan on Sunday, Francis visited Nagasaki and Hiroshima — sites of where two U.S. atomic bombs were unleashed in World War II — and said both the use and possession of nuclear weapons was “immoral.”

-He has not articulated a position on nuclear power, but the Vatican has previously called for the “safe, secure, and peaceful, development and operation of nuclear technologies.”
+He has not articulated a formal position on nuclear power, but the Vatican has previously called for the “safe, secure, and peaceful, development and operation of nuclear technologies.”

+Francis spoke after listening to searing testimony from victims, including Matsuki Kamoshita, a 17-year-old high school student from Iwaki on the eastern coast of Fukushima.
+Kamoshita wrote to the pope last year begging that he visit Fukushima to see for himself the impact.
+He was rewarded with a papal audience at the Vatican, and on Monday a chance to address the pope in public to tell his story.

+The day after the tsunami, Kamoshita’s parents and his little brother evacuated and eventually ended up in Tokyo to stay away from the radiation.
+Instead of sympathy, he faced bullying at school, where he was treated as if “infectious.”